marcogambetta/SHAHEEN-DAR/readme.md

 4. Connect the router to a Windows-based PC.
 5. Start DAR_TEST
 6. Provide IP and PORT (56789) of the wired unit.
 Normally AUV IP is visible from the router web page (preferable), or it can be scanned using DAR_TEST.
-7. press the CONNECT button
+7. press the Connect DAR button

 ![sketch](/RES/IMG_01.png)

+Once DAR is connected the